drgrib/alfred-bear/README.md

 If you use these keywords and have no other search results, the workflow will automatically populate a "Search ... in Bear App" item without you needing to press option.

 <img src="doc/SearchSpecialInBearApp.png" width="500">

+### Open Note in Bear App
+Similarly, you can open any _note_ you select in the Bear app's main window by holding down the option key.

 ### Link Pasting